 4th London West End Revival with Mary Morris 1939

-Opened 20 February 1939, Closed 23 February 1939 at the Winter Garden Theatre (now rebuilt as New London Theatre)
+Opened 20 February 1939, Closed 23 February 1939 at the Winter Garden Theatre (now rebuilt and renamed as the Gillian Lynne Theatre)

 The cast featured Mary Morris as 'Joan'.
 Directed by Waxwell Wray.

 Two matinee performances only - presented as part of a short 'Matinee Season' by the English School Theatre.

 London revival (King's Theatre Hammersmith) with Ann Casson 1946

 Opened 7 March 1946, Closed 25 May 1946 (in repertory) King's Theatre Hammersmith (now demolished)

 The cast featured Ann Casson as 'Joan'.
 The cast also included Lewis Casson as the 'Peter Cauchon, Bishop of Beauvais'.
 Directed by Trevenen Peters with designs by Peter Goffin.

 Presented by Basil Langton's Travelling Repertory Company, this production was notable for starring Ann Casson in the title role - she was the daughter of Dame Sybil Thorndike and Sir Lewis Casson.